 2) How many people telecommute?

 The number of telecommuters is difficult to compute.
-The International Telework Association and Council reports the number of employees who telecommuted at least 1 day per month increased from 23.5 million to 24.1 million in 2004.
+The International Telework Association and Council report the number of employees who telecommuted at least 1 day per month increased from 23.5 million to 24.1 million in 2004.
 That number is over 137 million worldwide (Gartner Group).
-Further, employers offering telecommuting increased 22% in 2004 according to Lori Rosen, CCH workplace analyst in HR Networking: Work-Life Benefits.
+Further, employers offering to telecommute increased 22% in 2004 according to Lori Rosen, CCH workplace analyst in HR Networking: Work-Life Benefits.

 3) What companies allow telecommuting?

-Telecommuting can be found in companies and organization (including government agencies) of all sizes.
+Telecommuting can be found in companies and organizations (including government agencies) of all sizes.
 AT&T is a pioneer in the telecommuting phenomena.
-Other organizations include Aetna, Gale Research, Journal Graphics, the Federal Government, many state governments, and even small privately owned companies.
-In essence, its everywhere.
+Other organizations include Aetna, Gale Research, Journal Graphics, the Federal Government, many state governments, and even small privately-owned companies.
+In essence, it’s everywhere.

 4) What jobs are best suited for telecommuting?

 While telecommuting jobs have expanded to include a large spectrum of job types, the jobs best suited to telecommuting are those in the technical field especially in computer programming and writing.
 However, telecommuting jobs can also be found in research, customer service, accounting, journalism, transcription, marketing and PR, sales, law, social work, nursing, teaching, and many other areas.